tategakibunko/jingoo/README.md

 opam install jingoo
 ```

-## difference between Jinja2 and Jingoo
+## Difference between Jinja2 and Jingoo

 1. i18n features are not supported yet.
 2. Cause of language difference between ocaml and python,